c2chambe/c2chambe_sidequest_W1/README.md

 > - `assets/sound/beep.mp3` (created in GarageBand)
 > - `assets/image/background.png` (original artwork)

----
+## No assets were used in this file

 ## References

 Connect your in-text citations to the reference list along with additional sources that informed your design but were not directly cited.
 Provide all citations using the ACM reference format.

----[1] Karen Cochrane.
+[1] Karen Cochrane.
 2025.
 GBDA302 Winter 2026 Starter Guide.
 Retrieved from https://docs.google.com/document/d/1Mzv_mLKSALTxhIlc3_KDgZ2Xg5iK5sXfH3y4Xfb7nxQ/edit?tab=t.0